 Speaking on the Jason Mohammad programme, the first minister said the Ministry of Defence was "running away" from the story that emerged on Sunday, about service personnel spending longer on waiting lists Wales than other parts of the UK.

-It was based on an account of a meeting of health officials where the military's most senior medical officer raised the issue.'No question'
+It was based on an account of a meeting of health officials where the military's most senior medical officer raised the issue.

 The minutes of the meeting "were never agreed", the first minister said.